xdong05/xdong05.github.io/_pages/team.md

     <div class="col-sm-8">
       <h2>Malavika Venkatesh</h2>
       <p class="role-title">Graduate Student</p>
       <p>Malavika is a Ph.D. student in the Graduate Group in Ecology.
-Her research explores collective behavior and the emergent properties of complex adaptive systems.
-She is the recipient of the 2025 Dean's Circle Fellowship.</p>
+She is broadly interested in collective behaviors and the emergent properties of complex adaptive systems.
+Malavika is the recipient of the 2025 Dean's Circle Fellowship.</p>
       <p><strong>Email:</strong> <a href="mailto:malvenkatesh@ucdavis.edu">malvenkatesh@ucdavis.edu</a></p>
     </div>
   </div>